Keibert Ruiz Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 23rd in MLB.

-- The Cubs' 4.15 team ERA ranks 15th across all league pitching staffs.
+- The Cubs' 4.14 team ERA ranks 15th across all MLB pitching staffs.

-- The Cubs allow the eighth-fewest home runs in baseball (100 total, 1.1 per game).
+- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (101 total, 1.1 per game).

-- His last time out came on Friday, July 7 against the New York Yankees, when the right-hander tossed eight scoreless innings while giving up just one hit.
+- Hendricks (3-4) takes the mound for the Cubs in his 11th start of the season.
+He's put together a 3.72 ERA in 58 2/3 innings pitched, with 37 strikeouts.

+- In his most recent appearance on Saturday against the Boston Red Sox, the righty threw 4 2/3 innings, allowing five earned runs while surrendering eight hits.

-- The 31-year-old has an ERA of 6.15, with 7.9 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .278 batting average against him.
+- The 33-year-old has a 3.72 ERA and 5.7 strikeouts per nine innings in 10 games this season, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.